Events

 • Person working on Fly Tying

-Intermediate Fly-Tying Course with Trout Unlimited
+Intermediate Fly-Tying Course, “Tying the Dry Fly” with Trout Unlimited

 The Doc Fritchey Chapter of Trout Unlimited will hold a 6-week evening course on intermediate fly-tying at the Olewine Nature Center.
 The class will be conducted on 6 consecutive Thursday evenings beginning on February 12 and ending on March 19.